stefdasca/statement-translator/Kilonova/1200-1299/Processed_1217.md

       7
 ```

 Odd digits are selected from the secret code.
 With each of these odd digits, a square is formed.
 On the diagonal of the square, a number of digits equal to the value of the current corresponding odd digit from the code are written.
 The digits on the same line are separated by a space.
 All the digits in a square are identical.
-If the secret code does not contain any odd digit, the message “Cufarul nu se deschide” (The chest does not open) will be displayed on the screen.
+If the secret code does not contain any odd digit, the message “Cufarul nu se deschide� (The chest does not open) will be displayed on the screen.

 # Task